top of page

 Process flow:

 The flexible substrate is first cut into a piece of a specified size.
 Next, the circuit pattern will be transferred onto the substrate by exposure and development.
 To form the circuit, the excess copper must be removed using a chemical etching procedure.
-The hole wall or circuit pattern is surface-treated (such as by ENIG, gold plating, spraying tin,etc.).
+The hole wall or circuit pattern is surface-treated (such as by ENIG, gold plating, spraying tin, etc.).
 To increase conductivity and resistance to oxidation.
 A protective film is then applied to the surface of the board for mechanical protection and insulation.
-The finished flexible printed circuit is then tested, separated and cut.
+The finished flexible printed circuit is then tested, separated, and cut.

 Advantages:

 Suitable for small-batch production of multiple varieties.
 Low equipment investment.
 Quality control measures can be implemented more easily for each substrate.
 Precision and control of dimensional stability for each layer are improved.
-If there are any defects or problems during the production process, the sheet that is causing the problem can be discarded.
+If there are any defects or problems during the flexible PCB process, the sheet that is causing the problem can be discarded.
 This reduces material waste.

 Disadvantages: